Earth

 There are two main reasons.
 The most important is that our atmosphere has changed.
 Millions of years ago, the air surrounding our planet was warmer, moister and contained more oxygen.
 During the Carboniferous and Permian periods, Earth’s air contained 31-35% oxygen.
 Today, there is just 21% oxygen in the air.

 Oxygen levels are especially important for insects because they don’t have lungs.
-Instead, they rely on air flowing through a series of openings across their bodies called spiracles, which connect via tiny tubes to the tissues that need oxygen.
+Instead, they rely on air flowing through a series of openings on their bodies called spiracles, which connect via tiny tubes to the tissues that need oxygen.

 Gray rock with outline of large dragonfly with somewhat tattered wings spread.